AdobeDocs/analytics-platform.en/help/data-views/component-settings/metric-deduplication.md

 | [!UICONTROL Deduplication ID] | Instead of applying deduplication on the metric itself, allows you to apply metric deduplication based on a dimension instead.
 Valuable for dimensions like Purchase ID to apply deduplication. |

 {style="table-layout:auto"}

+   >[!CAUTION]
+   >
+   >   Deduplication at a _person_ scope is evaluated by complete months in UTC time.
+A partial month reporting window may not display all first or last instances, if some occurred within the full month but outside of the reporting dates.